- Applications are now open for Spring 2025! Apply by February 3, 2025. No application fee required.

 Dr. Danielle L. Clair, DMFT, LMFT-S, RPT

 Dr. Danielle L. Clair, DMFT, LMFT-S, RPT is a Doctor of Marital and Family Therapy (DMFT), a Licensed Marriage and Family Therapist, an AAMFT Approved Supervisor, and a Registered Play Therapist.
 She received both her Doctor of Marital and Family Therapy and Play Therapy Certificate from Loma Linda University (LLU).
 She is the Clinic Director at the LLU School of Behavioral Health Resiliency Clinic and the Program Director for the LLU Play Therapy Certificate Program.
-She is also a Contract Professor for Loma Linda University's School of Behavioral Health and teaches courses for the Play Therapy Certificate Program, Child Life Specialist MS, Marital and Family Therapy MS, and Counseling MS programs.
+She is also an Assistant Clinical Professor for LLU School of Behavioral Health, Division of Interdisciplinary Studies and teaches courses for the Play Therapy Certificate Program, Child Life Specialist MS, Marital and Family Therapy MS, and Counseling MS programs.
 Doing so has allowed Dr. Clair to continue to enhance upon the University's profound legacy of nourishing students' interest in learning how to therapeutically engage with young children, adolescents, and the whole family system.
-Dr. Clair is a current member of the American Association for Marriage and Family Therapy (AAMFT) and the Association for Play Therapy, where she also served previously as President-Elect for the San Bernardino Chapter of the California Association for Play Therapy (CalAPT).
-She currently serves on the Board of Directors of Saving Innocence, a distinguished organization premised upon the advocacy of child welfare and its overall mission to end child sex trafficking.
+Dr. Clair is a current member of the American Association for Marriage and Family Therapy (AAMFT) and the Association for Play Therapy (A4PT), where she also served previously as President-Elect for the San Bernardino Chapter of the California Association for Play Therapy (CalAPT).
+She previously served on the Board of Directors of Saving Innocence, a distinguished organization premised upon the advocacy of child welfare and its overall mission to end child sex trafficking.

 Felisha Cullum, LMFT, RPT-S